 I know it’s easier said than done but, realistically, there’s no way that you’re going to catapult yourself to success if you’re still picking up work for $10 per article on Upwork.
+Sorry, not sorry.

 Let’s face it, nobody in the western world can live off those low rates.
 Don’t get me wrong, I’m not super against Upwork or anything.
 In fact, Upwork has been a good way for me to find and connect with potential clients – and sometimes still is.

 But it’s difficult to reach the next level of your business by relying solely on content mills.
-Many fellow freelance writers say that they’re a “race to the bottom” because low-paying clients hang around there in excess, but I think that it’s okay to have sites like Upwork on the back-burner.
+Many fellow freelance bloggers say that they’re a “race to the bottom” because low-paying clients hang around there in excess, but I think that it’s okay to have sites like Upwork on the back-burner.

 Speaking of high-paying clients… Yes, okay – I realise I’ve said “high-paying” like three times in the last few sentences even though I call myself a writer.
-(Well, now four.)
-Sorry.To help you transition from part-time to full-time freelance writer, it’s a smart idea to line up a couple of decent clients before you make the jump.Click To Tweet
+(Well, now four.
+Sorry.)To help you transition from part-time to full-time freelance blogger, it’s a smart idea to line up a couple of decent clients before you make the jump.Click To Tweet

-Whether you choose to target them via LinkedIn, cold pitch, or rely on job sites, get a client or two on board who’s prepared to pay you good money for your services on an ongoing basis.
+No matter how you decide to target them, be sure to get a client or two on board who’s prepared to pay you good money for your services on an ongoing basis.
 And if you could arrange a start date in the near future to work towards, then that’s even better!